g2b3d4f/gpt-pages/README.md

-# gpt-pages
+Site created using ChatGPT.

-Website created using ChatGPT.
+Some manual modifications have been made.